- Real Estate Listings

 “If you’ve been to other places and you’ve never stuck, and if you feel like you need healthy exercise and healthy living coaching in your life, then this is the place,” said Smith.
 “This is a very unique, very good program.”

-If you’re interested in learning more about LIVE WELL Exercise Clinic and whether or not it could benefit you, you can visit the website here, or fill out the contact form below to request further information.
+If you’re interested in learning more about LIVE WELL Exercise Clinic and whether or not it could benefit you, you can visit the website here, or fill out the contact form here.

 LIVE WELL Exercise Clinic is a medical fitness clinic that specializes in supervised exercise and healthy lifestyle coaching.
 LIVE WELL's evidence-based programs are ideal for those with chronic health conditions such as heart disease, diabetes, obesity and for prevention.
 LIVE WELL has clinics throughout B.C. and Ontario, and now right here in Kelowna.